wustzhy/ThreadCoutControl/README.md

 # ThreadCoutControl
 GCD , NSOperationQueue, QSDispatchQueue... semophore

-To implemate all kinds of ways of controling the max counts of threads
+To implement all kinds of ways of controling the max counts of threads

 👉[简书](http://www.jianshu.com/p/edf311012c11)